hsutter/cppfront/README.md

 - [**CppCon 2019**: "De-fragmenting C++: Making exceptions and RTTI more affordable and usable ("Simplifying C++" #6 of N)](https://www.youtube.com/watch?v=ARYP83yNAWk)
 - [**P0709**: Zero-overhead deterministic exceptions: Throwing values](https://wg21.link/p0709)

 I'll just say that when I brought this to the ISO C++ committee, I was amazed that in the Library subgroups a repeated reaction to some (not all) of the library-focused suggestions was "yup, that's a direction we've already decided we want the standard library to move toward..."
-Except possibly for `<=>` comparisons, this is the only time in my 25 years in WG 21 that I've made a proposal to the committee where I expected to have to do a lot of selling and suddenly had the feeling that I was pushing hard on a open door.
+Except possibly for `<=>` comparisons, this is the only time in my 25 years in WG 21 that I've made a proposal to the committee where I expected to have to do a lot of selling and suddenly had the feeling that I was pushing hard on an open door.
 (Disclaimer: In the Language subgroups there was more resistance, particularly to make sure pointers to functions would not be bifurcated in the type system.
 I believe I have an answer to that (thanks to input from Ville Voutilainen in particular), but I still need to prototype it in cppfront, and it still needs to be brought back to the committee to see if they find the results acceptable.
 There's real work still ahead and a possibility it might not pan out as expected... that's why we use the word "experiment.")

 Note: Besides `<=>`, this is the other of the Cpp2-derived proposals that has not yet been implemented, and implementation experience is important before standardizing something like this.
 I hope to gain experience with it in cppfront, though this will be the trickiest part of this work to implement in a Cpp2->Cpp1 compiler like cppfront because it needs to be coordinated with stack unwinding details deep inside the existing C++ compiler and the platform ABI; I think it's doable, but I realize I have work ahead of me here.